alanleal-econ/SpatialEconometrics.jl/README.md

 **Questions**

-Questions should me directed to the e-mail:prof@alanleal-econ.com
+Questions should be directed to the e-mail:prof@alanleal-econ.com

 **Disclaimer**